 Is your budget for your next DSLR camera less than 1000 dollars?
 Perhaps, you must be looking for the best possible device that money can buy, but which one?
 Finding the right device can be a daunting task, especially with so many options being available.

-Whether you need a DSLR for recording videos (shooting films, vlogs, Youtube videos), capturing portraits, or doing astrophotography, landscape photography, there are many sub-$1000 devices in this list that’ll help you with diverse-use cases.
+Whether you need a DSLR for recording videos (shooting films, vlogs, Youtube videos), capturing portraits, or doing astrophotography, landscape photography, there are many sub $1000 cameras in this list that’ll help you with diverse-use cases.

-As a word of advice, you shouldn’t randomly pick the best-rated option from the list, you must first ascertain your primary needs and make sure that camera you’ve chosen in capable of handling them well.
+As a word of advice, you shouldn’t randomly pick the best-rated option from the list, you must first ascertain your primary needs and make sure that the cameras you’ve chosen are capable of handling them well.

 - Touchscreen LCD: A quick focusing enabled with a touchscreen LCD would be helpful while shooting events or portraits.